aws/karpenter-provider-aws/docs/aws/README.md

 # Getting Started with Karpenter on AWS

 Karpenter automatically provisions new nodes in response to unschedulable  pods.
-Karpenter does this by observing events within the kubernetes cluster, and then sending commands to the underlying cloud platform.
+Karpenter does this by observing events within the kubernetes cluster, and then sending commands to the underlying cloud provider.

 In this example, the cluster is running on Amazon Web Services (AWS) Elastic Kubernetes Service (EKS).
-Karpenter is designed to be cloud platform independent, but currently only supports AWS.
+Karpenter is designed to be cloud provider agnostic, but currently only supports AWS.
 Contributions are welcomed.

 This guide should take less than 1 hour to complete, and cost less than $0.25.
 Follow the clean-up instructions to reduce any charges.